 That’s because, once the frost hits, the end goal of a good hike becomes experiencing the tranquility of nature in its most solemn state.
 It’s about finding silence as a destination rather than a byproduct.
-That is to say, hiking in cold weather is your chance to get back to the root of the activity: the actual hike, not the endpoint, summit, or the selfie taken along the way.
+That is to say, hiking in winter is your chance to get back to the root of the activity: the actual hike, not the endpoint, summit, or the selfie taken along the way.
 Here are our picks for the best winter hikes in the US to help you make the most of the season.

 Considerations for hiking in the cold

 Before you hit the trails, you’ll need to make sure you’re properly equipped to stay dry and (mostly) warm.
 Of course, you’re going to want an insulated jacket, an underlayer, a hat, gloves, and long underwear.
-Do what you need to do to ensure you’ll keep warm.
 Beyond clothing, though, there are a few factors that hikers are up against in the cold.
 To be protected for unforeseen frost and ice, carry a pair of basic trail crampons which can quickly slide over your hiking boots to provide traction for slippery trails.
 This is particularly important if you will be gaining and losing altitude on the hike, when it’s easier to lose your footing and slide onto your bum.

 Also, you don’t want your water to freeze.
 Among the gajillion reasons to not buy and carry a disposable plastic water bottle is the fact that your hydration is likely to be frozen — or at least uncomfortably cold — by the time you take your first rest break.
 If you’re carrying a CamelBak or other pack-based water bladder, be sure you have a winter-specific valve to prevent the same issue.
 Your best bet is to get yourself a Hydroflask or similar vacuum-sealed thermos that is designed to keep liquids from quickly heating or cooling.